Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 To highlight the signal o the HIV it is possible to use a denoising algorithm.
 In this case, the procol `tomo3d - denoise tomogram`.
 Tomo3D provides two different denoising algorithms: EDD and Bflow.
 In this tutorial the EED mehtod will be used.

-The input of the reconstruction will be the binned CTF corrected tilt series.
-A SIRT recontruction is recommended in this case to produced tomograms with high contrast.
-The `Tomogram Thickness` was set to 300 voxels.
+The input of the denoising will be the previous reconstructed tomograms with the next parameters:

+ - **Tomograms**: The reconstructed ones
+ - **Denoising method**: Edge-Enhancing Diffusion (EED).
+ - **Sigma Gaussian Filter**: 0.5
+ - **Number of iterations**: 10

 ![tomo3ddenoise](HIVTutorial/HIV_tomo3dDenoising_Form.png)

 The output can be visualized by clicking on Analyze results or alternatively by choosing the visualization tool by right-clicking on the output in the Summary box.
-In 3dmod, it is interesting to visualize the tomogram in slices along the 3 axis, this can be done with `Ctrl+x`

 ![tomo3ddenoiseResult](HIVTutorial/HIV_tomo3dDenoising_result.png)

 # Directional picking with dynamo

 **Reference**: [D. Castaño-Diez et.al 2012](https://doi.org/10.1016/j.jsb.2011.12.017)